A and B Loop: Impact and later developments

 Portland city and streetcar officials have credited the eastside extension with encouraging development along and near its route; they have claimed that major redevelopment projects in the Lloyd District, including years-long efforts by Metro to build a convention center hotel, began or were announced after the extension had started construction.
 In 2013, Hassalo on Eighth broke ground at the Lloyd 700 "superblock", where the eastside extension was deliberately routed to support redevelopment.
 OMSI began pursuing redevelopment plans for its location in Southeast Portland in 2008.
 Days before the eastside extension's opening, OMSI's senior vice president stated that the streetcar's presence "will be an important element in the development of the lower eastside".
 In December 2021, OMSI submitted a formal proposal to the city for the "OMSI District", which plans to develop 10 city blocks into mixed-use buildings and includes up to 1,200 new housing units.
 A study published for the Transportation Research Record in 2018 noted that observed stations along the CL Line increased employment around their areas by 22 percent, compared to just eight percent by Multnomah County, between 2006 and 2013.

 In February 2020, the Portland City Council adopted the Rose Lane Project in an effort to improve bus and streetcar travel times within the city.
 The ongoing project aims to create red-painted dedicated lanes, remove or restrict on-street parking, and implement traffic-signal priority for buses and streetcars.
 That October, the Portland Bureau of Transportation (PBOT) launched the MLK/Grand Transit Improvements project, a complement to the Rose Lane Project that added red lanes to the streetcar alignment on Grand Avenue and Martin Luther King Jr. Boulevard.
 Work started on October 7 and was completed after four weeks.

-In April 2022, the City of Portland filed a lawsuit in Multnomah County Circuit Court against TriMet and Stacy and Witbeck for negligence and breach of contract.
-The city alleged that TriMet failed to oversee the contractor, whose workers, in turn, failed to "perform the work in a professional and workmanlike manner", in the construction of an elevated section of the streetcar near OMSI after cracked walls and foundational flaws were discovered.
-The city is seeking $10 million from the defendants for the cost of repairs.
+In April 2022, the City of Portland filed a lawsuit in Multnomah County Circuit Court against TriMet and Stacy and Witbeck, alleging negligence and breach of contract.
+The city claimed that TriMet failed to properly oversee the contractor, whose workers, in turn, did not “perform the work in a professional and workmanlike manner” during construction of an elevated section of the streetcar near OMSI.
+The defects, which included cracked walls and foundational flaws, were discovered after the project’s completion.
+The city sought $10 million from the defendants to cover repair costs.
+In October 2025, the city and TriMet agreed to a $7.5 million settlement.